samearth/AmazonPriceTracker/README.md

 # AmazonPriceTracker

 Web App to track the prices of added Amazon products using web Scraping with Beautiful Soup .

+Scrapes the Links every 10 minutes as soon as the server is up and notifies on the email if any price change is noticed.

 How to Use